Social Media

 Virginia Tech-affiliated accounts are encouraged to use the official Virginia Tech logo, following the logo guidelines.
 There are four versions available for download, and they have been adjusted to fit various profile picture displays, including the circle crop.

-Note: if your social media account's name does not begin with “Virginia Tech,” you will need to use the profile picture that places the words “Virginia Tech” below the “VT.”
+NOTE: If your social media account's name does not begin with “Virginia Tech,” you will need to use the profile picture that places the words “Virginia Tech” below the “VT.”
 If your account's name does start with “Virginia Tech,” you may use either version.

-For accounts that start with ”Virginia Tech“
+For accounts that start with 'Virginia Tech'

 Right-click on the image to download